ydahal1/ydahal1/ReadMe.md

-I considered building the patio by myself.
-But I didn't have the stones.
+I was shocked when I was diagnosed as colorblind...
+It came out of the purple.

 [
-Tue Jun 23 00:59:54 UTC 2026
+Wed Jun 24 00:58:04 UTC 2026
  ]